 Taking the language with IWLP but not as part of your degree (as non-credit)?

-(Please note that applications for non-credits opens at the beginning of September 2020)
+(Please note that applications for non-credits opens on 1st September 2021)

 If you are unsure or have any further queries please contact the IWLP Team on email@example.com or telephone 0118 378 7318.